HerrDoktorBD/LMS-CLI-Documentation/LMS-CLI.md

 * * *

+#### Changes starting from Squeezebox Server 7.7

+*   Extended "rescan" with optional singledir parameter.
+*   Added "info total duration ?" query to return the total number of seconds for the library.
+*   Added DD parameter to the "status" query to report total playtime of the current queue.

+* * *

 #### Changes starting from Squeezebox Server 7.6

 *   Added tag 'M' for [songinfo](#0.1_songinfo) to return track musicmagic_mixable value.